Automattic/wp-calypso/client/state/post-formats/README.md

 };
 ```

-## Selectors are intended to assist in extracting data from the global state tree for consumption by other modules.
+## Selectors are intended to assist in extracting data from the global state tree for consumption by other modules

 ### `isRequestingPostFormats`